firelightning13/DDLC-MCRevengeMod/README.md

 ## Want to take over this mod?
 You can ask me for permission to take over this mod.
 Contact me via Discord.

+## License, fair use and such
+All of the original images and sound effects from the game is not available in github, however all of the images and sounds modified by me (in `mod_assets` folder) are still owned by Team Salvato and all of the credits are only for them.
+No custom sprites, cg images or soundtracks in this mod. (except Time to Time by khai dreams - which is already permitted by the author)

+This project is also licensed for "fair use" only.
+[Read here for more info](https://github.com/firelightning13/DDLC-MCRevengeMod/blob/master/LICENSE.md)